OMA Logo

 For each individual case, the doctor and patient should discuss the patient’s current health issues, other medications, and family medical history.
 The medication’s cost and side effects will also affect the decision.

-Other considerations when prescribing anti-obesity medications (AOMs) include:
+Other considerations when prescribing obesity medications (OMs) include:

-- The average weight loss varies from 5% to 21%, with some people losing more and some people losing less.
-Some people do not lose weight with AOMs.
+• The average weight loss varies from 5% to 21%, with some people losing more and some people losing less.
+Some people do not lose weight with obesity medications.

-- If weight loss of at least 5% is not achieved within 12-16 weeks at the maximum tolerated dose, then an alternative AOM should be considered.
+• If weight loss of at least 5% is not achieved within 12-16 weeks at the maximum tolerated dose, then an alternative OM should be considered.

-- Most people regain weight if AOMs are discontinued.
-Consequently, long-term therapy is recommended.
+• Most people regain weight if OMs are discontinued.
+Consequently, a long-term approach to obesity treatment is recommended.

 Currently Available Weight Loss Medications